-- Haskell is the most powerful language.
+- Haskell is very well suited for these kind of problems.
 Data types and pattern-matching makes for efficient programming.
-State is handled by monadic programming; the second lecture will give some hints. - Java, C++ is more mainstream, but will require a lot of code.
+State is handled by monadic programming; the second lecture will give some hints. - Java and C++ are more mainstream, but will require a lot of code.
 But you get a visitor framework for free when using BNFC.
 BNFC patterns for Java are more powerful than for C++.

-Testing

-On the web site you can find a moderately extensive testsuite of Javalette programs.
+Testing On the web site you can find a moderately extensive testsuite of JAVALETTE programs.
 Test at every stage!